JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Evil
 * **NIGHT ACTIVITY:** Yes

 You are one of the Pack Hunters on the Werewolf team.
 Each night you confer with your fellow Pack Hunters to choose a player to devour.
 Once you've decided, one of the Pack Hunters will tell the Moderator your choice.
+The pack hunters, and only the pack hunters (not werewolf allied humans) may communicate with each other at night.

 The first night of the game, the Moderator will tell you the identities of your fellow Pack Hunters.
 However, only YOU will know what type of wolf you are.
 It may or may not be advantageous for you to reveal your full identity to your teammates.